 The anxiety was due to the fact that we had a stressful 3+ hour, US Open traffic marred commute home and I had but ONE single plastic bag in the car.

-He was the last player out of the locker room which is pretty common -- I won't help him -- and he still carried his bag all the way to the car without complaint.
+He was the last player out of the locker room which is pretty common -- I won't help him take his gear off -- and he still carried his bag all the way to the car without complaint.

 we even stopped to take a photo with a recycle can outside the building.
 Pretty sure he utilized four or five of them throughout the building.